-Maximum Benefit While Insured means the dollar limitation of Covered Charges as shown in the SCHEDULE OF BENEFITS (Who Pays What) section that will be paid for a Covered Person,
+Maximum Benefit While Insured means the dollar limitation of Covered Charges as shown in the SCHEDULE OF BENEFITS (Who Pays What) section that will be paid for a Covered Person, while covered under the Group Policy.
+Essential Health Benefits, as defined under the Policy are not subject to the Maximum Benefit While Insured at the Participating Provider level.

 Medical Foods means prescription metabolic formulas and their modular counterparts, obtained through a pharmacy, that are specifically designated and manufactured for the treatment of inherited enzymatic disorders caused by single gene defects involved in the metabolism of amino, organic, and fatty acids and for severe allergic conditions, if diagnosed by a board-certified allergist or board-certified gastroenterologist, for which medically standard methods of diagnosis, treatment, and monitoring exist.
 Such formulas are specifically processed or formulated to be deficient in one or more nutrients.
 The formulas for severe food allergies contain only singular form elemental amino acids.
-The formulas are to be consumed or administered enterally either via a tube or oral route under the direction of Participating Physician.
+The formulas are to be consumed or administered enterally either via tube or oral route under the direction of Participating Physician.
 This definition shall not be construed to apply to cystic fibrosis patients or lactose- or soyintolerant patients.